 The courts are able to make the following orders:

-1. Periodical payments (otherwise known as maintenance) for a spouse/civil partner and any child or children of the family;
+1. Periodical payments (otherwise known as maintenance) for a spouse and any children of the family;

 2. A lump sum order (a cash payment);

-4. A pension sharing order (effectively splitting any pension assets between the spouses/civil partners).
+4. A pension sharing order (effectively splitting any pension assets between the spouses).

 The judge dealing with the matter has the final decision on how the assets are divided.
-The court strives to decide what the fairest way to divide the assets is but arrangements regarding the children (in terms of their housing) have the highest priority.
-The way in which a family’s assets are divided on divorce is complex and a whole range of factors are taken into account as follows:
+The court strives to decide what the fairest way to divide the assets is but arrangements regarding the children have the highest priority.

-In this jurisdiction, a child arrangements order (made pursuant to section 8 of the Children Act 1989) means an order directing with whom a child is to live (a child arrangements ‘lives with’ order) and with whom a child is to spend time or otherwise have contact (a child arrangements ‘spends time with’ order).
-Thus, whilst a ‘lives with’ order confirms with whom a child is to live, a ‘spends time with’ order deals with whom the child is to see or otherwise have contact.
-Such order could be either direct (face to face contact whether on a visiting or staying/overnight basis) or indirect (by letter, telephone, email, text, Skype, FaceTime etc).
+Within the UK, a child arrangements order means an order directing with whom a child is to live (a child arrangements ‘lives with’ order) and with whom a child is to spend time or otherwise have contact (a child arrangements ‘spends time with’ order).

-In the vast majority of cases, the arrangements for the children can be agreed without any involvement of solicitors, but, where parents cannot agree with whom the children should live, they may need advice and assistance from specialist family lawyers, such as our team at Josiah-Lake Gardiner.
+In the vast majority of cases, the arrangements for the children can be agreed without any involvement of solicitors, but, where parents cannot agree with whom the children should live, they may need advice and assistance from specialist international divorce lawyers, such as our team at Josiah-Lake Gardiner.

 Unfortunately, there is no straightforward answer to this question.
-The legal costs depend on the length of time it takes to conclude the divorce or dissolution itself and to reach agreement both in respect of the arrangements for any children and the division of property/assets.
+The legal costs for international divorce matters depend on the length of time it takes to conclude the divorce and to reach agreement both in respect of the arrangements for any children and the division of assets.